ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 ### Schedule

- - **Breakfast:** Avoid very heavy foods (like lots of oil).
+ - **Breakfast:** Avoid grains/beans.
+Eat a small amount of vegetables with oil.
+Eat eggs/fish.
-   Not too large; overeating at breakfast is a good way to derail energy for the rest of the day.
+   Don't eat too much; overeating at breakfast is a good way to derail energy for the rest of the day.
  - **Lunch:** eat one, but try to wait until hungry again from breakfast.
    This could be 5+ hours later.
-   Focus on protein/fat with some carbs like potatoes/grains.
+   Eat a mixed variety, with more carbs than breakfast.
+Still avoid grains/beans if possible.
-   Eating only fats/greens can lead to low energy and continued hunger.
+   Eating only fats/greens (e.g. salad) can lead to low energy and continued hunger.
  - **Dinner:** eat only if hungry OR if I worked out in the afternoon/evening.
-   Focus on mainly whole grain carbs, avoid fat and salt!
+   Focus on mainly whole grain carbs, fruit, some legumes, avoid fat and salt!
    This is to avoid disturbing sleep (I find whole grains make me sleepy, digesting fat/salt keeps me awake).
     - *Enforcement mechanism:* I have a calendar event every day starting at 5:30 that reminds me of this item.

+<details><summary>More food notes.</summary>

 ### Staple Foods